-The polished stone combined with crystal chandeliers, brass railings, teak deck furniture and all-suite cabins with bathtubs, walk-in closets and silky bedding, are enough to make you want to stay on board and skip the fabulous Mediterranean ports that it visits.
+The polished stone combined with crystal chandeliers, brass railings, teak deck furniture and all-suite cabins with bathtubs, walk-in closets and silky bedding, are enough to make you want to stay on board and skip the fabulous Mediterranean ports that Windstar Star Pride visits.

-The 212-passenger ship is one of three that Windstar recently purchased from Seabourn, a six-star cruise line.
+The 212-passenger Windstar Star Pride is one of three that Windstar recently purchased from Seabourn, a six-star cruise line.
 The Star Pride only needed some freshening up to make it even more fabulous.
 It now offers passengers the opportunity to enjoy six-star surroundings at Windstar’s four-star affordable prices.

-With so few passengers, Windstar’s super-attentive crew can spoil guests.
+With so few passengers, Windstar Star Pride’s super-attentive crew can spoil guests.
 The line just hired Canadian Michael Sabourin as their corporate executive chef.
 Sabourin, from Montreal, is well-known for his sumptious menus for Royal Caribbean and Sandals resorts.

 With this small ship, Windstar can also reach the hidden gems of the Mediterranean between Barcelona and Rome that the big ships can’t access.
 The unique ports are less crowded when you go ashore – making the experience even more enjoyable since you’ll be the only tourists in town.